Halifax's Nocturne festival curated by Indigenous artist for the first time ever

 "This is a giant step for Nocturne," Davis told Unreserved host Rosanna Deerchild.

-According to Davis, there was a 50 per cent increase in applications to the Oct.
-13 festival this year — the majority coming from Black, Indigenous and people of colour.
+According to Davis, there was a 50 per cent increase in applications to the Oct.13 festival this past year — the majority coming from Black, Indigenous and people of colour.
 She sees that as a "great success."

 "It means that there is 50 per cent more new artists, who maybe haven't felt like they've been represented at these festivals, are coming out to make work."